sascha-pst/sascha-pst.github.io/_posts/2026-04-21-a-bowlcut-for-the-dog.md

 title: "A bowlcut for the dog"
 date: 2026-04-21
 tags: [30s, content strategy, reflection]
-excerpt: "She doesn't know but I might write her off as a business expense"
+excerpt: "She doesn't know it yet but I might write her off as a business expense."
 ---

 I gave the dog a bowlcut and when this little fluffy black poodle mix ran back in looking like a Chinese crested, I announced, "It's summer of course!"
 She sat in the garage on a towel and looked at me as if she'd been called into a meeting whose agenda had not been shared.